artxi/necrofarming/backend/README.md

 Nest is [MIT licensed](https://github.com/nestjs/nest/blob/master/LICENSE).

-# Necrofarming Backend
+# CrowdBoinas Backend

-This is the backend API for Necrofarming, built with NestJS and MongoDB (Mongoose).
+This is the backend API for CrowdBoinas, built with NestJS and MongoDB (Mongoose).

 ## Setup
 - Install dependencies: `npm install`